Course Title: Diagnostic Microbiology

 Your learning resources include:

-Lectures in which syllabus material will be presented and explained;
+On-campus and/or online lectures in which syllabus material will be presented and explained;

 Compulsory attendance of practical classes which complement the lectures and to acquire skills to handle microorganisms in the laboratory;